openfl/OpenFLDevelopersGuide/working-with-the-file-system/using-the-air-file-system-api.md

 You can get the directory location from which an application is invoked, by checking the currentDirectory property of the InvokeEvent object dispatched when the application is invoked.
 For details, see

-“Capturing command line
+"Capturing command line

-arguments” on page 879
+arguments" on page 879

 .